paucabar/incucyte-fiji-tools/README.md

 ---

 ### 2. `generate_stacks_with_drift_correction.groovy`
-Performs the same operation as above, but also applies **XY drift correction** to compensate for small position shifts across time points.
+Applies **XY drift correction** to compensate for small position shifts across time points.

-- **Input:** A multi-channel time-lapse image file.
+- **Input:** A multi-channel time-lapse image file previously generated with the `generate_stacks.groovy` script.
 - **Parameters:**
   - `Channel 1–3`: Choose the channels to include (`Red`, `Green`, `Phase`, or `None`)
   - `Reference`: Select which channel will be used to estimate drift.